enimatek-nl/go-netmd-cli/README.md

-  rename [number] [title]  Rename the track number. move [number] [to]       Move the track number around. erase [number]           Erase track number from disc.
+  rename [number] [title]  Rename the track number. move [number] [to]       Move the track number around. erase [number]           Erase track number from disc. group [to] [title]       Put tracks ungrouped up to track number
+                           into a group by the name title. degroup [number]         De-group including all tracks of the group that are part of the track number.
 Options:
   -v             Verbose logging output.
   -y             Skip confirm questions.